DevResults offers several tools for defining indicators:

 - Assign activities by clicking on the + Add an Activity button.
 Begin typing the activity name, then select the activities that will report on this indicator.

 The Classification section defines which portion of the Results Framework, which Sectors, and which Tags this indicator relates to.
 You must assign the indicator to at least one section of your results framework; tags and sectors are optional.
-Click the buttons for each to assign them to the indicator.

 The narrative definition sections (Definition, Justification, Data Acquisition, Data Quality, and Data Analysis, Review, and Reporting) allow capture of additional information about the indicator.